1. Find Hotel Freebies

 Get your hands on a local Entertainment Coupon Book, as suggested by Family Vacation Critic reader Debbie Heikens Swenson. "[There's] lots of 'buy-one-get-one' deals in it, along with discounts for food and attractions."
 Also, check LivingSocial and Groupon for family-friendly deals at the destinations you plan to visit.

 Better yet, find attractions with free admission.
 Many museums, including The National Museum of History and The National Air and Space Museum in Washington D.C., are free of charge.
 Another piece of advice: Use reciprocal memberships.
-"My family often purchases an annual pass to a museum or zoo and not only are we able to visit that destination at no charge for that year, if they belong to a network of other destinations, we can extend our savings by visiting those other destinations free or at a reduced rate," The Traveling Praters mention.
+"My family often purchases an annual pass to a museum or zoo and not only are we able to visit that destination at no charge for that year, if they belong to a network of other destinations, we can extend our savings by visiting those other destinations free or at a reduced rate," says Tonya of The Traveling Praters.
 "We've also found with teens (that pay adult prices), [that] sometimes it's better to buy an annual pass than pay for everyone individually."

 3. Rent an Apartment or Suite